-

 National Credit Reporting Repository

-(Equifax, Experian, TransUnion, Innovis) which you will be reporting with, and establish a
+(Equifax, Experian, TransUnion, Innovis) you plan to report to and establish a

-This is a separate agreement from pulling credit reports.
+This agreement is separate from those used for pulling credit reports.

 -

-Step 2 - All businesses reporting to the
+Step 2 - Ensure your business meets the

 minimum reporting requirements